Southland-Steel/ssf-powerfab/timeline3/docs/gantt-help.md

 In more understandable terms:
 1. Only **active projects** (with job status 1 or 6)
    - Status 1: Open status
    - Status 6: TC open status
 2. Only showing **element levels 1 and 2** (excludes deeper nested elements)
    - Level 1: Generally represents the sequence name
    - Level 2: Generally represents the lot number
 3. Only tasks that are **less than 99% complete** (filters out finished tasks)
 4. Only tasks assigned to the **Fabrication** resource
 5. Only tasks that have **Fabrication** as the description
 6. Only elements that have a valid description
 7. Only tasks that have both start and end dates defined

+## Additional Data Points

+The chart now includes additional metrics for each element:

+- **Percentage IFF**: Percentage of items in the element marked as "Issued For Fabrication"
+- **Percentage IFA**: Percentage of items in the element marked as "Issued For Approval"
+- **Percentage Categorized**: Percentage of items that have been assigned to a category
+- **Client Approval**: Percentage complete of "Client Approval" tasks
+- **IFC Drawings Received**: Percentage complete of "IFC Drawings Received" tasks
+- **Detailing IFF**: Percentage complete of "Issued For Fabrication" tasks assigned to Detailing resource

+These metrics provide additional context to the timeline view, helping you understand where each element stands in the overall workflow.

 ## Why Some Tasks Might Not Appear